13. Packages, Testing, and Continuous Integration#

 This shows that the individual test passed, but also that the entire test suite was without errors.

 Now that we have a functional test suite, it is a good time to upload our code to the server.
-Create a commit, and push all changes to the server.

 If you reload the webpage, you will notice that the commit is now on the server, but also that a small orange circle is next to the commit.